BiochemistryFind a programme

 Research in the school covers all aspects of modern biochemistry and this is reflected in the wide range of postgraduate projects available.

-The school has an international reputation in cell biology, and enjoys an association with the Wolfson Bioimaging Facility, which houses the state-of-the-art light and electron microscopes.
-Our work in this area covers intracellular trafficking, cell shape and movement, and the control of cell death and proliferation.
+The school has an international reputation in cell biology, and enjoys an association with the Wolfson Bioimaging Facility and GW4 high-resolution cryoEM facility, which houses the state-of-the-art light and electron microscopes.
+Our work in this area of dynamic molecular cell biology covers intracellular trafficking, cell shape and movement, and the control of cell death and proliferation.

-We have also earned an international reputation for our research in structural biology and biophysics, including rational drug design, mathematical modelling of protein structure and folding, and pioneering work on the interactions between DNA and proteins.
-Synthetic biology is another key area of active research within the school, which is supported by the BrisSynBio Centre, a world-class flagship for multi-disciplinary studies in this area.
+We have also earned an international reputation for our research in structural biology and biophysics, including rational drug design, mathematical modelling of protein structure and folding, pioneering work on the interactions between DNA and proteins, and structural biology of complex systems including membrane proteins and complexes.
+Synthetic biology is another key area of active research within the school, which is supported by the BrisSynBio Centre and the Bristol BioDesign Institute –world-class flagships for multi-disciplinary studies in this area.

 The fundamental research supported by the school is often translated into practical applications aimed at understanding disease mechanisms and improving human health.
 Our research has made significant contributions towards understanding cardiovascular disease, diabetes, cancer and malaria, and many other aspects of clinical research.